-- We have obtained all the information and explanations which we consider necessary for the purposes of our audit - In our opinion the accounting records of the parent company were sufficient to permit the financial statements to be readily and properly audited. - The parent company balance sheet is in agreement with the accounting records. - In our opinion the information given in the directors' report is consistent with the financial statements and the directors' report has been prepared in accordance with the Companies Act 2014.
+- We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the parent company were sufficient to permit the financial statements to be readily and properly audited. - The parent company financial statements are in agreement with the accounting records. - In our opinion the information given in the directors' report is consistent with the financial statements and the directors' report has been prepared in accordance with the Companies Act 2014.

-Matters on which we are required to report by exception
+Matters on which weare required to report by exception